AkumaVenom/TheDevilLands-UE4-UWP-XboxOne/README.md

 Project Is Currently 4.7 GB

-The UE4.27 version of this project uses different random procedural dungeons than this uwp version due to compatibility issues.
+The UE4.27 version of this project and this UWP version both use two different random procedural dungeon systems due to compatibility issues.
-Also this uwp version of the project cant use the procedural dungeons created on ue4.27 also due to compatibility issues so they both had to be created differently.

 ---------------------------------------